Sunday, June 8, 2025

 • Instead, you can take a 24-hour ambulatory blood pressure monitoring (ABPM) test, which involves wearing a small, portable instrument that measures your BP every fifteen minutes in the daytime and every sixty minutes in the night over 24 hours.
 This, along with how fast your heart is beating (heart rate) at the measurement time, gives a good understanding of your BP pattern.

-If the readings in the medical setup are ≥140/90 mmHg but <130/80 mmHg at home, your doctor will make the WCH diagnosis.
+If the readings in the medical setup are high (≥140/90 mmHg) but normal (<130/80 mmHg) at home, your doctor will make the WCH diagnosis.

-• You have to check your BP at home on a regular basis to ensure that your WCH does not turn into sustained (conventional) hypertension.
+You should check your BP at home regularly to ensure that your WCH does not turn into sustained (conventional) hypertension.

-While we are at it, what if your BP is normal in your doctor’s clinic but elevated in your house?
+What if the converse is true?
+That is, what if your BP is normal in a doctor’s clinic but elevated in your house?
 That is worse than WCH since your doctor will think that you are normal and won’t treat you but in reality, you are hypertensive.
-It is called Masked Hypertension, which we will discuss in some other article.
-It is called Masked Hypertension, which we will discuss in some other article.
+It is called masked hypertension.
+Read on this website: Why Should You Be Tested For Masked Hypertension.

 To Read More